Linzm99/MODBUS_KALEJA/README.md

 | Bus | MODBUS_KALEJA | - | - | Asigns the Motor Controllor to the RS485 Net of a certain Serial Connection |

 #### Class Functions

+| Function | Description

+#### Error Codes

+## Additional Information

+If you want more information on any of the functions or about the error codes, there is in depth information in the datasheet of each Motor controller.